Keep Plastic Out of the Pacific

 We’ve made great progress winning local bans and educating the public on the harmful effects of plastic.
 Today, bags are banned (or soon will be) in more than 50 California communities — when the Los Angeles bag ban goes into effect, 33% of Californians will be living bag-free.
 It's a great start, but we’re not stopping until we rid the whole state of plastic bag pollution.

 With more cities banning bags each month, we have the momentum.
 With your help, we can win an historic victory for our ocean — a statewide ban on plastic bags.

 Member support makes it possible for our staff to do research, make our case to the media, reach out to critical constituencies, and help government officials make the right choices for our ocean.
 Join our campaign by urging Gov. Jerry Brown to ban plastic bags statewide.

 Urge Gov. Jerry Brown to support a statewide ban on disposable plastic bags.

 - Bags are banned in more than 70 California communities, from Fairfax to Calabasas, San Jose to Monterey, Los Angeles to San Francisco.

 - Millions of tons of plastic and other garbage are swirling in our oceans.

-- Plastic debris kills more than a million sea turtles, sea birds and marine mammals each year.
+- Plastic debris kills hundreds of thousands of sea turtles, sea birds and marine mammals each year.